wwombat/sicp/secret_blog/on_math.md

 The ability to APPLY mathematical discoveries to one's work is an option available to everyone, no genius required!!

-For some people, getting help from someone who already gets it is all they need!
-But, for others, "help" can have the opposite effect: doing Math with someone who is significantly 'math-IQ-smarter' than you can be bruising to the soul!

 The key is to persevere in the face of not-getting it!

     1) Know stuff